 Another popular place isBunsen, which has a simple menu and delicious burgers.
 There are alsomany kebab places in Dublin, but Zaytoon is the most popular one.
 It’s not the cheapest option, but it has the freshest ingredients.
 They even have a salmon kebab!
 There’s a branch in Temple Bar.

 For dessert, Murphy’s is a must try while in Dublin.
 This ice cream parlor is known for its extravagant flavors, such as salt, gin, brown bread, etc.

-Porterhouse ended up being my go to pub.
-It’s a 3 story pub with a good selection of home brewed craft beers, good service, decent prices and great live music.
-It’s right around the corner of City Hall, also near Temple Bar.
+Porterhouse ended up being my go-to pub.
+It’s a three story pub with a good selection of home-brewed craft beers, good service, decent prices and great live music.
+It’s right around the corner of City Hall, which is also near Temple Bar.

 The Brazen Head claims to be the oldest pub in Ireland, dating back 1198.
 I only drank a pint of Guinness but the food looked amazing.
 A reservation is recommended for dinner time.
 Although it was not my favorite pub, I did enjoy relaxing by the fireplace.
 There’s live music every night at 9:30pm (21:30).

 The Wild Duck an expensive but gorgeous pub in Temple Bar.
 It’s quite big so you have a bigger chance of finding a seat.
-As in any pub, the decorations are plenty and random, but I liked the art in the Wild Duck the best.
-I was especially attracted to the entrance which was filled with lights during Christmas.
-It made it hard to miss despite it being located in a small alley.
+As in any pub, the decorations are plenty and random, but, in my opinion, Wild Duck had the best decor out of all the pubs I visited.
+I was especially attracted to the entrance which was covered with lights during Christmas.
+It made it hard to miss the pub despite it being located in a small alley.

 Copper Face Jacks was recommended by a local as THE club to dance in Dublin.
 Also serving lunch.